 89. Kred

-Kred helps influencers and brands to interact with each other to build influencer relationships and improve their level of influence.
-This tool assigns ‘influence and outreach scores’ to influencers.
-If you are identified as being influential in multiple topics, you earn scores for each topic as well as an overall network score.
+Kred helps influencers and brands to interact, build influencer relationships, and improve their level of influence.
+This tool assigns ‘influence and outreach scores to influencers.
+If you are identified as influential in multiple topics, you earn scores for each, and an overall network score.

-Pricing: Starts at $19 per year with the option of a free trial
+Pricing: Starts at $19 per year with a free trial.

 This is an online news tracker system.
 It offers you efficient online news media monitoring with the best technology.
 Newsmeter also traces news sources continuously from across the world.